SnyderMbishai/algorithms/README.md

  ### comments
- Fell free to leave comments incase of bugs, improvements, questions or just "comments"
+ Feel free to leave comments incase of bugs, improvements, questions or just "comments"